greenelab/deep-review/sections/02_intro.md

 ## Introduction

 Biology and medicine are rapidly becoming data-intensive.
-A recent comparison of genomics with social media, online videos, and other data-intensive scientific disciplines suggested that genomics alone would equal or surpass other fields in data generation and analysis within the next decade [@doi:10.1371/journal.pbio.1002195].
+A recent comparison of genomics with social media, online videos, and other data-intensive disciplines suggested that genomics alone would equal or surpass other fields in data generation and analysis within the next decade [@doi:10.1371/journal.pbio.1002195].
 The volume and complexity of these data present not only new opportunities, but also new challenges.
-Automated algorithms will be crucial in extracting meaningful patterns and actionable knowledge that allow us to better treat, categorize, or study disease, all within data constrained and privacy critical environments.
+Automated algorithms will be crucial in extracting meaningful patterns and actionable knowledge that allow us to better treat, categorize, or study disease, all within data-constrained and privacy-critical environments.

 Over the past five years, a class of machine learning algorithms known as deep learning has revolutionized image classification and speech recognition due to